Discovering Connections in the Natural World

 In these units we’ll meet some animals and plants that are part of different ecosystems and consider the interactions we observe as we explore the out-of-doors.
 In doing so, we’ll learn about various ecological concepts.
 Signs of Leaf-eaters introduces the idea of a food web and the energy flow from sun to plants to animals.
 In Leaf Litter and Life in the Dirt we’ll learn about decomposition, how nutrients are returned to the soil where they can be used again by other living things.
 Snags and Logs explores the many roles of dead or dying wood in a forest and the concept of ecological succession, how plant and animal communities change over time.

 Comparing the habits of the different kinds of squirrels that live in our forests, Squirrel Tales introduces the idea of a “niche” – how each squirrel has its particular food and habitat preferences, which helps reduce competition.
 Staying Warm looks at how energy flow slows down in winter when plants aren’t producing food.
 Animals must conserve energy or live on stored energy, whether they hibernate or stay active all winter long.
 White-tailed Deer considers the balance between the resources in a place and the number of animals it can support.
 We look at how deer play many roles in the forest ecosystem, and how predator and prey interactions affect how each evolves over time.
-Forest Birds takes another look at the concept of niches as we see how birds occupy different layers of the forest and how this enables a more even distribution of food and other resources.
-We learn about how songbirds enhance the health of a forest because they keep leaf-eating insects in check.
+In Forest Birds we wonder why so many birds come to our Northern forests to breed.
+We learn about the bountiful insects that provide them an energy-rich diet, how birds divide up the resources by occupying different layers of the forest, and how they enhance the health of a forest by keeping the many leaf-eating insects in check.

 Stream Life and Pond Life look at how the varied physical conditions along a stream (riffle, pool, run, shaded, sunny, gravelly, sandy) or in a pond (shoreline, surface, open water, littoral zone) provide habitats for a great variety of small creatures.
 We learn about how aquatic organisms meet the challenges of finding food, avoiding predators, and breathing – all in and under the water.
 Here we look closely at the links between the living and the nonliving as we consider how a pond or stream ecosystem works.